Magnetic Resonance Spectroscopy

 The electromagnetic radiation produced by any substance is dependent on its atomic composition.
 Spectroscopy is the determination of this chemical composition of a substance by observing the spectrum of electromagnetic energy released from chemical sample or a tissue.

 Nuclear magnetic resonance spectroscopy, most commonly known as NMR spectroscopy, is the name given to a technique which exploits the magnetic properties of certain nuclei.
-This phenomenon and its origins are detailed in a separate section on nuclear magnetic resonance.
 The most important applications for the organic chemist are proton NMR and carbon-13 NMR spectroscopy.
 In principle, NMR is applicable to any nucleus possessing spin.

 Brain Metabolites Identified with MRS

 MRS provides biochemical information of compounds present in human tissue and cells.
 Human brain contains hundreds of metabolites but proton MRS can only detect a few of them as least multi-molar concentrations are necessary for the metabolites to be detected.
 The major brain metabolites detected are choline (Cho), creatine (Cr), N-acetyl aspartate (NAA), lactate, myo-inositol, glutamine and glutamate, lipids, and the amino acids leucine and alanine.